Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 ▢ The currency used is called Pesos (PHP). $1 USD = 54 PHP.

-📲 Local sim card or eSIM card from Airalo
+📱 Local sim card or Philippines eSIM card (most popular)

 A white-sand beach in Philippines surrounded by two large mountains covered in green and a bamboo house on the sand